AY2526S1-CS2103T-T08-3/tp/docs/UserGuide.md

 :bulb: **Tip:**
 Use list before deletion to verify the correct employee.

+:exclamation: **Caution:**
+This action cannot be undone.
+Once an employee's information is deleted, it cannot be recovered.

 Examples:
 * `delete_employee 2` prompts the confirmation of the deletion of the 2nd employee in the directory.